Introductory Newtonian mechanics at Foundation level.

 This is a course in the fundamentals of Elementary Fluid Mechanics at Foundation year level.

-This module covers material that is important to Engineers when working in an advanced design environment where non-linear effects such as large displacement, plasticity and creep are to be considered.
+This module covers material that is important to Engineers when working in an advanced design environment where non-linear effects such as large displacement, plasticity, creep, fatigue and bolted joint mechanics are to be considered.

 |Start Date||End Date||Position Held||Location|

 Nanoscale carbon materials, such as monolayer graphene and carbon nanotubes (CNTs) exhibit superior mechanical, electrical and thermal properties and thus are promising for the building blocks of nanocomposites, nanoelectronics and nanodevices.
 The present study aims to explore the distinctive mechanical behaviors of these carbon materials and examine the coupling effects between their mechanical deformation and electrical properties.
 Special attention will be paid to the influences of various initial defects, boundary conditions and surrounding fluids on their mechanical behaviors.
 To achieve these goals multi-scale modeling will be performed based on, e.g., atomistic simulations, the finite element method and continuum mechanics models.